 - Challenging negative gender norms that drive sexual violence and leave many survivors without the social support they need to recover.

-Our gender-based violence work is focused on the following areas.
-Click on a link to learn more about our interventions:
+PSI’s gender-based violence (GBV) work is focused on the following areas:

 - Gender-Based Violence: A Review of the Evidence